UnitTestBot/jacodb/README.md

     val cp = database.classpath(buildDir) // database will automatically process buildDir
 ```

-`JCDB` is thread safe.
-If someone requested `JcClasspath` instance during loading jars from different
+`JCDB` is thread-safe.
+If one requests `JcClasspath` instance while loading JAR-files from another thread,
-thread then `JcClasspath` will be created on a consistent state of loaded jars.
-That means that jar can't appear in
+`JcClasspath` can represent only a consistent state of the JAR-files being loaded.
+It is the completely loaded
-`JcClasspath` in partly loaded state.
-Apart from that there is no guarantee that all submitted for loading jars will be
+JAR-file that appears in `JcClasspath`.
+Please note: there is no guarantee that all the JAR-files, submitted for loading, will be actually loaded.
-loaded.

 ```kotlin
     val db = jcdb {